-MOST Important: The Infographic Tells a Story - has a Logical Progression!
+MOST Important: Research Report Tells a Story - has a Logical Progression!

-Multimedia MUSTS: All images, data sets, audio, video must have CAPTIONS for sources used!
+Facts MUSTS: All paraphrased sentences must have In-text Citations for sources used!

-A Works Cited Page listing the sources for information & Media printed and shared in Noodletools!
+A Works Cited Page listing the sources for information printed and shared in Noodletools!

 From: The University of Washington's Copyright Connection, 2013